 - One study noted that food collection of a crop pest grasshopper, Sphenarium purpurascens, may be a viable alternative to pesticide use in Mexico’s Puebla–Tlaxcala Valley.
 Collection of pest insects for food has a long history.

-- Guess what, folks.
-We eat them anyway.
+- We eat them anyway.
 Some estimates suggest that we eat from one to two pounds of insects each year, and without knowing it.
 We might as well make it a conscious part of caring for the environment.

 Some interesting reads: